pinecone-io/canopy/README.md

 Canopy provides a configurable built-in server so you can effortlessly deploy a RAG-powered chat application to your existing chat UI or interface.
 Or you can build your own, custom RAG application using the Canopy library.

-Canopy is desinged to be:
+Canopy is designed to be:
 * **Easy to implement:** Bring your text data in Parquet or JSONL format, and Canopy will handle the rest.
 Canopy makes it easy to incorporate RAG into your OpenAI chat applications.
 * **Reliable at scale:** Build fast, highly accurate GenAI applications that are production-ready and backed by Pinecone’s vector database.
-Seamlessly scale to billions of items with transarent, resource-based pricing.
+Seamlessly scale to billions of items with transparent, resource-based pricing.
 * **Open and flexible:** Fully open-source, Canopy is both modular and extensible.
 You can configure to choose the components you need, or extend any component with your own custom implementation.
 * **Interactive and iterative:** Evaluate your RAG workflow with a CLI based chat tool.
 With a simple command in the Canopy CLI you can interactively chat with your text data and compare RAG vs. non-RAG workflows side-by-side.